Exploring Online Learning (EOL): Overview

 Upon completion of EOL, faculty will be able to:

-(c) write course-level objectives that relate to the content for an online or hybrid/blended course they will design
+- Write course-level learning objectives that relate to the content for the course you will be designing.

-(e) apply the Quality Matters rubric to a sample online course.
+- Apply Quality Matters (QM) standards to a sample course.

 Another major goal of this course is for faculty to experience learning as a student would in an online environment and be part of an online learning community.
 As a result, upon completion of this short course, faculty are better able to design, deliver, and teach a quality online course.